 [Section 10A inserted by No. 16 of 2005 s.
 9(1).]

-11. Exclusion of certain persons who are contestants in sporting or athletic activities
+11. Contracted sporting contestants are not workers

 Notwithstanding anything in section 5 and subject to section 11A, a person is deemed not to be a worker within the meaning of this Act while he is, pursuant to a contract —

-(a) participating as a contestant in any sporting or athletic activity;
+(a) participating as a contestant in any sporting or athletic activity; or

-(b) engaged in training or preparing himself with a view to his so participating;
+(b) engaged in training or preparing himself with a view to his so participating; or

 (ba) engaged in promotional activities in accordance with the contract pursuant to which he so participates; or